ADGEfficiency/adgefficiency.github.io/_posts/2017-09-04-11-tips-11-months-learning-python.md

 categories:
   - Productivity
 classes: wide
+excerpt: I've been learning Python for around 11 months - it's been a wonderful journey!

 ---
 I've been learning Python for around 11 months - it's been a wonderful journey!
 This post is a list of 11 things that I've learned along the way.